top of page

 George Baxter Sales Receipt dated 1843

-Interesting to see that Baxter describes himself as ‘inventor & Patentee of Oil Colour printing’ even on his receipts.
-We can safely assume that the receipt including the crest would have been printed in his own workshops – so technically a monochrome Baxter print in its own right? – Steel or wood engraving?
+Interesting to see that Baxter describes himself as ‘inventor & Patentee of Oil Colour printing’ even on his invoice.
+We can safely assume that this invoice including the crest would have been printed in his own workshops – so technically a monochrome Baxter print in its own right? – Steel or wood engraving?
 We can’t tell from the photocopy but I feel the detail, especially of the crest could only have been gained from an engraving in metal.

-Alsop was obviously a ‘subscriber’ to Baxter’s new works, the invoice being dated 8 days prior to the prints official publication on 1st April.
-Courtney Lewis quotes the prices for each print as 10s 6d - proofs 15s for subscribers and 12s - proofs £1 1s for non-subscribers which corresponds to Alsop’s receipt.
+Alsop was obviously a ‘subscriber’ to Baxter’s new works, as the invoice is dated 8 days prior to the prints official publication on 1st April.
+Courtney Lewis quotes the original published prices for each print as “to subscribers 10s.
+6d., proofs 15s. and to non-subscribers 12s. proofs £1 1s.”

 At the foot of the receipt is written in a different hand, presumably Mr Alsop, the purchaser – “6th Apr sent a post office order (204) for £4 4s…” presumably he had purchased other items on another receipt?